Nitrogen Deficiency in Cannabis Plants: Signs & Fixes

 Can advancements in soil technology aid in nitrogen absorption for cannabis plants?

-Yes, developments in soil substrates and amendments are designed to enhance nutrient delivery, including nitrogen, optimizing the plant’s intake and overall health.
+Yes, soil substrates and amendments have been redesigned to enhance nutrient delivery, including nitrogen, optimizing the plant’s intake and overall health.

 How do proper cultivation practices prevent nitrogen and other nutrient deficiencies?